gabrielcuvillier/ue5-parametric-cornell-box/README.md

 A [Cornell Box](https://en.wikipedia.org/wiki/Cornell_box) is a common test case used by graphics professionals and researchers to measure the quality of a global illumination and light transport method, such as - in the case of Unreal Engine 5 - _Lumen_, _Path Tracing_, and _Static Lighting_.

 The purpose of this product is to be used as a tool in the Editor to analyze and understand Lumen behavior (direct lighting, specular lighting, global illumination, reflections/mirrors) in a tightly controlled environment: a Cornell Box.
-The main effect to observe is the color of the walls "bleeding" on nearby objects (diffuse interreflections), accuracy of soft-shadowing, and quality of specular reflections.
+The main effect to observe is the color of the walls "bleeding" on nearby objects (diffuse interreflections).
+Accuracy of soft-shadowing as well as quality of specular reflections can be analyzed too.

 ## Synopsis